-Quick and easy fried rice is full of healthy veggies, and is gluten free and vegan, too!
+Quick and easy vegan fried rice is full of healthy veggies, and it’s gluten free and nut free, too!
+It’s easy to customize this simple dish according to your tastes.

 - Prepare the rice according to package instructions.